freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It will stack on top of all other elements
+It will stack on top of all other elements.

 #### --answer--

-It will always be in the back of all the other elements on the page
+It will always be in the back of all the other elements on the page.

 ### --question--